NuttyLogic/NuttyLogic.github.io/_posts/2018-06-19-EpigeneticClockExample.md

 ---
 layout: post
-title: A Simple Epigentic Clock Using Python and SciKit-Learn - BIG Summer Tutorial
+title: A Simple Epigenetic Clock Using Python and SciKit-Learn - BIG Summer Tutorial
 date: 2018-06-19
-excerpt: "Brief Tutorial on Fitting an DNA Methylation Based Epigentic Clock"
+excerpt: "Brief Tutorial on Fitting an DNA Methylation Based Epigenetic Clock"
-tags: [Public Heatlh, Opiates]
+tags: [Tutorial, Biomarker, Methylation]
 comments: false
 ---
 # Epigentic Biomarker to Predict Age
 DNA methylation has emerged as a useful proxy for measuring the physiological state of an organism.
 DNA methylation is dynamic, changing over time in response to environmental stimuli, yet can also be stable for relatively long periods of time[1](https://www.ncbi.nlm.nih.gov/pubmed/20395474).
 Thus, an individual who continuously lacked exercise and ate poorly for years would have an epigenetic profile that reflected this continued behavior.
 The dynamic yet stable nature of DNA methylation is extremely beneficial, maintaining information lost with more transitory signals, such as gene expression.
 This makes DNA methylation ideal for the development of biomarkers, which have already been developed to assess age [2](https://www.ncbi.nlm.nih.gov/pubmed/24138928),[3](https://www.ncbi.nlm.nih.gov/pubmed/23177740) and BMI [4]('Epigenome-wide association study of body mass index, and the adverse outcomes of adiposity.').

-In this example we will use publically availage data from [Aging effects on DNA methylation modules in human brain and blood tissue, 6](https://www.ncbi.nlm.nih.gov/pubmed/23034122) to fit an epigenetic clock using a penalized regression model.
+In this example we will use publicly available data from [Aging effects on DNA methylation modules in human brain and blood tissue, 6](https://www.ncbi.nlm.nih.gov/pubmed/23034122) to fit an epigenetic clock using a penalized regression model.
 The data from this paper can be accessed at [GSE41169](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE41169).
-We will be working with the *series_matrix_files* deposited in geo.
+We will be working with the *series_matrix_file* deposited in GEO repository.
 The complete workflow will utilize several tools:
 1. [SciKit-Learn](http://scikit-learn.org/stable/index.html); Several modules from SciKit will be utilized in this example
-    1. [Principal Component Analysis (PCA)](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html), used during quality control to indentify and sample outliers
+    1. [Principal Component Analysis (PCA)](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html), used during quality control to identify and sample outliers
-    2. [Train Test Split](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html), this provides a convienient way to split data into training and testing sets
+    2. [Train Test Split](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html), this provides a convenient way to split data into training and testing sets
     3. [Lasso, Cross Validated](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LassoCV.html), this is an implementation of a penalized regression model used to generate the epigentic age model
 2. [Pandas](https://pandas.pydata.org/), this library will help us organize data for downstream analysis
 3. Numerical Operation Libraries
-    1. [Numpy](http://www.numpy.org/), used to perform efficient, vectorized mathematical operations and matrix handeling
+    1. [Numpy](http://www.numpy.org/), used to perform efficient, vectorized mathematical operations and matrix handling
-    2. [Scipy](https://www.scipy.org/), we will use scipy statistics module to score our regression model
+    2. [Scipy](https://www.scipy.org/), we will use the scipy statistics module to score our regression model
 4. Visualization libraries, to visualize quality control and the model output
     1. [MatPlotLib](https://matplotlib.org/)
     2. [Seaborn](https://seaborn.pydata.org/)

 ## Workflow
 This workflow should be tailored to the data set and phenotype of interest, but generally I follow the same general workflow.
-I start by setuping an analysis environment in [Jupyter](http://jupyterlab.readthedocs.io/en/stable/), I then preprocess the data, peform quality control, this is followed by fitting the model, and finally I score the model.
-In practice fitting the model is can be quite time intensive as I search for the best model parameters, but a decent model can be generated without doing this.
+I start by setting up an analysis environment in [Jupyter](http://jupyterlab.readthedocs.io/en/stable/), this is followed by pre-processing the data and quality control.
+Finally, the model is fit and scored.
+In practice this process is also includes phenotype transformation and model tuning, both tasks aren't trivial and can be be time intensive.
+However, this basic workflow should highlight how some of the methylation biomarkers are fit.

 ### Initialize an Analysis Environment
-The first step to the analysis is setting directory paths, this is soemthing I do for convience, and importing external libraries.
+The first step to the analysis is setting directory paths, this is something I do for convenience, and importing external libraries.

 ```python
 # set working directory where the series matrix data is stored